SamuelCochrane/samuelcochrane.github.io/_drafts/how-to-connect-powerbi-to-a-tabular-api-and-why-you-shouldn-t.md

 This function takes in an integer (or text - and converts it to an integer), and tries to convert it to a DateTimeZone value by adding the unix timestamp (as a duration of seconds) to a 1970 timestamp.
 If the value is null, it returns null.

 The good news is that this works!
 The bad news is that this is more complex than just changing the field type.
 For each column we want to fix, we'll have to add a query step that adds a new column that invokes that function on the original column, and then delete the original column.

     = Table.AddColumn(#"..Previous Step..", "start_date", each getDateTimeZone([original_start_date]))
     = Table.RemoveColumns(#"Invoked Custom Function1",{"original_start_date"})

 PZ image of updated columns as times

-### PowerBI.com Doesn't Support Refreshing Non-Static Queries
+### Issue #3: PowerBI.com Doesn't Support Refreshing Non-Static Query Paths

 Remember how we had to use parameters and row-executed functions to overcome those pagination issues?
 Well, the online service doesn't like that very much.